daavidsc/credit_scoring_validator/README.md

 # 🤖 Credit Scoring LLM Validator

-A comprehensive we## 🆕 Latest Enhancements

-### **Enhanced Sample Sizes & Statistical Validity** 📊
-- **Accuracy Analysis**: Now processes all available test data (removed 20-record limit)
-- **Consistency Testing**: Increased from 10 → 50 samples for better statistical reliability
-- **Robustness Analysis**: Increased from 20 → 50 adversarial examples for comprehensive testing
-- **Configurable Parameters**: All analysis modules now support custom sample sizes
-- **Statistical Rigor**: Larger sample sizes provide more reliable analysis results

-### **Cache Management System** 🗂️
-- **Smart Caching**: API responses cached to reduce redundant calls and costs
-- **Selective Clearing**: Clear specific analysis caches or all at once
-- **Web Interface**: Cache management integrated into settings panel
-- **Fresh Data Control**: Force regeneration with updated sample sizes
-- **Cost Optimization**: Balance between performance and API usage

-### **Multi-Metric Analysis System** 🔬pplication for **evaluating and auditing LLM-based credit scoring systems** with advanced bias detection, robustness testing, accuracy analysis, and professional reporting capabilities.
+A comprehensive Application for **evaluating and auditing LLM-based credit scoring systems** with advanced bias detection, robustness testing, accuracy analysis, and professional reporting capabilities.

 Built for rigorous testing of AI decision systems in regulated financial contexts with **asynchronous processing** to handle long-running analyses without browser timeouts.